tum-pbs/pbdl-book/intro.md

 Oh, and it's great because it's [literate programming](https://en.wikipedia.org/wiki/Literate_programming).
 ```

-## Specifically
+## More Specifically

-To be a bit more specific, _physics_ is a huge field, we can't cover everything...
+To be a bit more specific, _physics_ is a huge field, and we can't cover everything...

 ```{note}
 For now our focus is: